 Dorner, H., Misic, G., & Rymarenko, M. (2021).
 Online mentoring for academic practice: Strategies, implications, and innovations.
 Annals of the New York Academy of Sciences, 1483(1), 98–111. https://doi.org/10.1111/nyas.14301 Summarized by Ariel Ervin Notes of Interest: There is a need for higher education institutions to utilize new strategies to help young faculty members adapt to their […]

 Most mentoring programs have moved online, but some wait lists are long and the rare person-to-person connection is sorely missed.
-By Alix Strauss, New York Times Although mentoring programs are known for promoting youth development and well-being, the pandemic has made it hard for many programs to keep up with the increasing demand for their […]
+Featured Article by Alix Strauss, New York Times Although mentoring programs are known for promoting youth development and well-being, the pandemic has made it hard for many programs to keep up with the increasing demand for […]

 Sam, J., Wisener, K., Schuitemaker, N., & Jarvis-Selinger, S. A. (2018).
 Aboriginal Youth Experiences with Cyberbullying: A Qualitative Analysis of Aboriginal e-mentoring BC.
 International Journal of Indigenous Health. https://doi.org/10.18357/ijih.v13i1.30267 Summarized by Karina DeAndrade and Harry Bayly Notes of interest: Study examines 189 youth ages 11-17 and 119 mentors on effects on cyberbullying and if having […]